artificialnouveau/drone-stalker/README.md

 This repository includes scripts that use a Tello drone to track specific targets, namely human faces and cameras.
 Each script is written in Python, and leverages Computer Vision libraries such as OpenCV, dlib, and YOLO for object detection and tracking.

----

-Certainly, I'll add a section to the README about running the scripts.

----

 ## Running the Scripts